NateEag/useful-programs/readme.md

 type code (all those little weird characters, y'know?).
 Basic plans are free.

-eslint beats the pants off of jshint or jslint.
-Plugin architecture, easily extensible, and a much, much wider range of options.
+eslint is an excellent style-checker and linter for JS.
+Plugin architecture, easily extensible, sane defaults, but everything configurable. http://eslint.org

 Google Chrome is my preferred browser (for web development and general